xiuheng-wang/Deep_gradient_HSI_superresolution/README.md

-# Deep_gradient_HSI_superresolution
-Implementation of paper "Hyperspectral Image Super-resolution with Deep Priors and Degradation Model Inversion" (ICASSP 2022)
+# Hyperspectral Image Super-resolution with Deep Priors and Degradation Model Inversion

+Steps:

+Simply run demo.m

+For any questions, feel free to email me at xiuheng.wang@oca.eu.

+If this code is helpful for you, please cite our paper as follows: